Trekking Pole Guide

 All Montbell poles feature a tungsten carbide pole tip which provides excellent durability and a great grip on dirt, rocks and even ice.
 Why the Point Protector?
 It not only protects the tip of your pole, but also other gear and clothes when poles are stored inside your pack.
 Perhaps most importantly of all, it reduces damage and impact to trails and vegetation.
 Montbell point protectors feature a groove on the interior, delivering a secure connection to the pole tip so that it doesn't come loose while hiking.
 Rubber point protectors are highly durable but do wear down over time, so be sure to purchase a replacement when the time comes.

 Trekking pole baskets

-The Trekking Basket keeps your pole from slipping into muddy terrain or cracks in rocks.
-The Snow Basket features a larger diameter than the Trekking Basket and a semi-circular shape, promoting stability while hiking in snowy conditions and allowing it to easily pack away without interfering with the pole shafts.
-Both models are designed to easily attach and detach, while securely fitting to the pole so that they don't come off during use.
+Trekking baskets keep your poles from slipping into muddy terrain or cracks in rocks.
+The Snow Basket has a comparatively larger diameter to promote stability while hiking in snowy conditions.
+The Snow Basket and the Compact Trekking Basket feature a semi-circular shape to allow for easy packing without interference with the pole shafts.
+All models are designed to easily attach and detach, while securely fitting to the pole so that they don't come off during use.

 Keeps your poles together when storing.

 Never used trekking poles before?
 Here are some tips!

 Simply place your hand through the underside of the strap, then wrap your hand around the grip while holding the base of the strap.
 This allows you to place weight onto the pole through the strap without needing a tight grip.